faceleg/dotfiles/README.md

-Configuration files that I would rather magically appeared on every computer that has ever known my gentle caress.
+Configuration files that I would rather magically appeared on every computer